Napoleon

 The breakdown of the Treaty of Amiens led to the War of the Third Coalition by 1805.
 Napoleon shattered the coalition with a decisive victory at the Battle of Austerlitz, which led to the dissolution of the Holy Roman Empire.
 In the War of the Fourth Coalition, Napoleon defeated Prussia at the Battle of Jena–Auerstedt in 1806, marched his Grande Armée into Eastern Europe, and defeated the Russians in 1807 at the Battle of Friedland.
 Seeking to extend his trade embargo against Britain, Napoleon invaded the Iberian Peninsula and installed his brother Joseph as King of Spain in 1808, provoking the Peninsular War.
-In 1809, the Austrians again challenged France in the War of the Fifth Coalition, in which Napoleon solidified his grip over Europe after winning the Battle of Wagram.
-In the summer of 1812, he launched an invasion of Russia, briefly occupying Moscow before conducting a catastrophic retreat of his army that winter.
-In 1813, Prussia and Austria joined Russia in the War of the Sixth Coalition, in which Napoleon was decisively defeated at the Battle of Leipzig.
+In 1809 the Austrians again challenged France in the War of the Fifth Coalition, during which Napoleon consolidated his dominance over Europe after winning the Battle of Wagram.
+In the summer of 1812 he launched an invasion of Russia.
+After forcing the Russians to abandon Moscow following the Battle of Borodino, Napoleon briefly occupied the city before conducting a catastrophic retreat of his army that winter.
+In 1813 Prussia and Austria joined Russia in the War of the Sixth Coalition, in which Napoleon was decisively defeated at the Battle of Leipzig.
 The coalition invaded France and captured Paris, forcing Napoleon to abdicate in April 1814.
-They exiled him to the Mediterranean island of Elba and restored the Bourbons to power.
-Ten months later, Napoleon escaped from Elba on a brig, landed in France with a thousand men, and marched on Paris, again taking control of the country.
+He was exiled to the Mediterranean island of Elba and the Bourbons were restored to power.
+Ten months later Napoleon escaped from Elba with around a thousand men and marched on Paris, reclaiming control of the country.
 His opponents responded by forming a Seventh Coalition, which defeated him at the Battle of Waterloo in June 1815.
 Napoleon was exiled to the remote island of Saint Helena in the South Atlantic, where he died of stomach cancer in 1821, aged 51.

-Napoleon is considered one of the greatest military commanders in history, and Napoleonic tactics are still studied at military schools worldwide.
-His legacy endures through the modernizing legal and administrative reforms he enacted in France and Western Europe, embodied in the Napoleonic Code.
+Since his death, Napoleon has maintained a prominent place in historical research and popular culture.
+He is considered one of the greatest military commanders in history, and Napoleonic tactics are still studied at military schools worldwide.
+His legacy endures through the legal and administrative reforms he enacted in France and Western Europe, most notably the Napoleonic Code.
 He established a system of public education, abolished the vestiges of feudalism, emancipated Jews and other religious minorities, abolished the Spanish Inquisition, enacted the principle of equality before the law for an emerging middle class, and centralized state power at the expense of religious authorities.
-His conquests acted as a catalyst for political change and the development of nation states.
-However, he is controversial because of his role in wars which devastated Europe, his looting of conquered territories, and his mixed record on civil rights.
-He abolished the free press, ended directly elected representative government, exiled and jailed critics of his regime, reinstated slavery in French colonies, banned the entry of black people and mulattos into France, reduced the civil rights of women and children in France, reintroduced a hereditary monarchy and nobility, and violently repressed popular uprisings against his rule.
+His conquests also acted as a catalyst for political change and the development of nation-states.
+However, he remains controversial because of his role in wars that devastated Europe, his looting of conquered territories, and his mixed record on civil rights.
+He abolished the free press, ended directly elected representative government, exiled and imprisoned critics of his regime, reinstated slavery in French colonies, banned the entry of black people and mulattos into France, reduced the civil rights of women and children, reintroduced a hereditary monarchy and nobility, and violently repressed popular uprisings against his rule.